Samael Aun Weor: Consciousness

-Consciousness is described as a state of being, very closely related to God.
+Consciousness is described as a state of being, very closely related to "God".
 The consciousness within the normal person is said to be 97% asleep.
 Consciousness asleep is consciousness that is subconscious, unconscious, or infraconscious, which are various levels of psychological sleep.
 Psychological sleep is a way to describe the lack of self-awareness, meaning that the common and ordinary person is not aware of 97% of what constitutes the ordinary state of being.
 A consciousness asleep is caused by what Aun Weor calls identification, fascination, or the incorrect transformation of impressions, which all imply a type of consciousness that is not aware of its own processes.

 It is said that to awaken consciousness one must understand that his or her consciousness is asleep.
-This implies that one must begin to understand every impulse, action, thought and movement one makes, a feat that is said to be accomplished through the mental discipline of meditation and self-observation.
+This implies that one must begin to understand every impulse, action, thought and movement one makes, a feat that is said to be accomplished through the mental discipline of meditation and self-observation (the latter concept taken from Gurdjieff).
 Furthermore, it is stated that the awakening of consciousness is the only way to acquiring gnosis and achieve a true and radical change by removing the spurious psychological aggregates that cause unnecessary suffering.
-The awakening of consciousness goes hand in hand with the transmutation of sexual energy because the higher states of consciousness depend upon the energy of sexual transmutation.
+The awakening of consciousness goes hand in hand with the transmutation of sexual energy because the higher states of consciousness depend upon the energy of sexual transmutation (every time we orgasm, according to Samael, we give birth to "egos" and even align ourselves with dark forces).